What is PACT?

 What's New with PACT?

-With the website integration, all PAS members have access to PACT resources, materials, and information.
-Patient and promotional information is available to anyone online; however, if non-PAS Members wish to access to additional resources, please contact firstname.lastname@example.org.
+All PAS members have access to PACT resources, materials, and information.
+Patient and promotional information is available to anyone online; however, if non-PAS Members wish to access to additional resources, please contact email@example.com.

 What does this mean if I am a health care provider or a non-Saskatchewan pharmacist?